gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ### Resources watcher

-AWS does not provide a method that returns the available EKS clusters and their details.
-Instead, Teleport will check for available EKS clusters by calling the [`eks:ListClusters`][listClusters] API at regular intervals.
-This endpoint returns the list of EKS cluster names that the IAM identity has access to but not their details.
-To extract the details such as name and tags, the Discovery Service will call [`eks:DescribeCluster`][descriptors] method for each cluster returned by the previous call.
-These calls will be made concurrently with a limit of 5 simultaneous calls to speed up the process.
+The discovery of new resources and watcher mechanism is built on top of [`container.clusters.list`][https://cloud.google.com/sdk/gcloud/reference/container/clusters/list] API endpoint.
+The discovery mechanism is similar to the one described for AWS, and consists on calling the endpoint at regular intervals while managing the differences between iterations.

+The API endpoint returns the complete cluster configuration, including labels and clusters' status.

 ### Authentication & Authorization

-This section defines the EKS token generation (authentication) and the authorization required for Teleport to work with the cluster.
+This section defines the GKE token generation (authentication) and the authorization required for Teleport to work with the cluster.

 #### Authentication